wjmelements/true-currencies/README.md

 ### TimeLockedController.sol

 This contract is the initial owner of TrueUSD.sol.
-It splits ownership into 'owner' and 'admin' for extra security.
+Carry out all administrative functions for TrueUSD (minting, setting fees, delegating etc).
+Contains logic for access control for different type of admins for extra security.

+### MultiSigOwner.sol
+Owner of TimeLockedController contract. can call all onlyOwner functions in TimeLockedController.
+Requires 2 out of three signatures for any action.

 ### Delegation process